Tritón Diving Llafranc

 Central Costa Brava dive cluster built around a working fishing port, with the Boreas wreck, Ullastres gorgonian walls, and the Formigues archipelago.

-Last updated April 2026
+Last updated May 2026

 The area earns its following through the combination, not any one site.
 Canons de Tamariu delivers three parallel gorgonian canyons.
 Llosa de Palamós sits five minutes from port and covers the widest range of depths and terrain of any single site in the inventory.
 The deep end runs out to Furió Fitó, Gorgonies, and La Roca del Món, which reach beyond recreational limits and keep Gidive's TDI technical programme busy.
 None of it requires a permit.
-No reserve paperwork, no daily cap, no booking weeks ahead; the five centres compete on boat size, group size, and instructor teams rather than reservation slots.
+No reserve paperwork, no daily cap, no booking weeks ahead; the centres compete on boat size, group size, and instructor teams rather than reservation slots.

 Girona-Costa Brava airport sits 35 km away, Barcelona 110 km by motorway.
 Direct buses run from Barcelona in about two hours for 18-30 EUR.
 Summer runs warm on the surface (22-26 C) but a thermocline forms from late spring, so bottom water at the Boreas keel, Ullastres III, or Gorgonies sits at 14-19 C even in August; plan a 7 mm with hood for those profiles rather than the surface-temperature wetsuit.
 Visibility runs 15-20 m on a typical good day, with spring plankton blooms and post-storm runoff dropping it sharply when they arrive.